Top 5 best sources of plant-based calcium

 The cow's milk question

-The first food we think of when we talk about calcium is milk .
+The first food that comes to mind when we talk about calcium is milk .
 We have often been told that the best source of calcium is milk.

-However, many scientific studies have shown all the problems that are linked to the consumption of cow's milk .
-Indeed, not only is most of the calcium in cow's milk not well assimilated by the body, but above all, milk would increase the loss of calcium from our bones.
+However, many scientific studies have shown all the problems that are linked to the consumption of cow's milk.
+Indeed, not only is most of the calcium in cow's milk not well assimilated by the body, but above all, milk increases the loss of calcium from our bones.

-First of all, the amounts of calcium contained in milk are significant, but the bioavailability is only around 30%.
-This means that a large part of the calcium in milk is not assimilated by our body.
-In addition, like any animal protein, milk generates acid production, which leads to biological modification.
+First, the amounts of calcium in milk are significant, but its bioavailability is only about 30%.
+This means that much of the calcium in milk is not absorbed by our bodies.
+Furthermore, like any animal protein, milk generates acid production, which leads to biological changes.

 At the same time, the calcium that milk provides and which our bones need to strengthen is used to neutralize the “acidogenic” effect of milk.

-This is why calcium, following this biological modification, detaches from the bones, and is finally evacuated through urine.
-So, milk reduces calcium in our body.
+This is why calcium, following this biological change, is detached from the bones and is finally eliminated through urine.
+Thus, milk reduces calcium in our body.

 In reality, cow's milk is intended for calves just as mother's milk is intended for babies.
 But cow's milk contains three times more protein than human milk and is not suitable for humans, who have a very different skeleton from that of calves and cows.

 Finally, lactase is the enzyme that allows us to properly digest lactose.
-However, lactase production is different depending on the individual and age.
-Some people continue to develop enough lactase to easily digest milk, but most stop producing it as they get older.
-This is why so many people are lactose intolerant and cannot digest milk .
+However, lactase production varies from person to person and with age.
+Some people continue to develop enough lactase to easily digest milk, but most stop producing it as they grow older.
+This is why so many people are lactose intolerant and cannot digest milk.

 Depending on the food, bioavailability is 50 to 60%!
-This means that most of the calcium is well assimilated by our body.
-Brassicas include cabbage, cauliflower and broccoli.
+This means that most of the calcium is well absorbed by our bodies.
+Brassicaceae include cabbage, cauliflower, and broccoli.

 Regarding the calcium content, for 100 grams of kale, we have 150 mg of calcium .
-And the positive point is that the body assimilates much more calcium than it does with milk.
+And the good thing is that the body assimilates much more calcium than it does with milk.

 2. Legumes and nuts

-Rich in calcium, legumes like nuts have plenty of other benefits, such as a high protein content (another essential theme for vegans) and potassium.
+Rich in calcium, legumes and nuts have many other benefits, such as being high in protein (another essential topic for vegans) and potassium.

-Legumes include chickpeas, beans, lentils.
-Nuts include almonds, walnuts, hazelnuts, among others.
+Legumes include chickpeas, beans, and lentils.
+Nuts include almonds, walnuts, and hazelnuts, among others.

-For white beans for example, for 150 grams of cooked white beans, we have 90 mg of calcium.
-Regarding almonds, they contain 248 mg of calcium per 100 grams of almonds.
+For example, for white beans, 150 grams of cooked white beans contain 90 mg of calcium.
+For almonds, they contain 248 mg of calcium per 100 grams of almonds.

 3. Algae

-Algae, generally little consumed, have a very high contribution of calcium.
-You can eat sea lettuce, dulse, wakame, kombu.
+Seaweed, which is generally not widely consumed, has a very high calcium content.
+You can therefore consume sea lettuce, dulse, wakame, and kombu.

-Concerning the calcium content , wakame seaweed contains for example 1000 mg of calcium per 100 g.
+Regarding calcium content, wakame seaweed, for example, contains 1000 mg of calcium per 100 g.
 A very interesting figure!

 4. Fruits and vegetables

-Green vegetables also have a very interesting contribution of calcium.
+Green vegetables also have a very good calcium intake.
 100 grams of green beans contain 56 milligrams of calcium.
-Spinach is less bio-available but retains an interesting content: 159 milligrams of calcium for 150 grams of spinach.
+Spinach is less bioavailable but still has a good calcium content: 159 milligrams of calcium per 150 grams of spinach.

-Furthermore, the orange is a fruit, which in addition to being rich in vitamin C and potassium, contains a lot of calcium.
-To stay on fruits, plums and figs are also very interesting for a good calcium intake.
+Furthermore, oranges are a fruit that, in addition to being rich in vitamin C and potassium, also contains a lot of calcium.
+Staying with fruits, plums and figs are also very good for a good calcium intake.

 5. Seeds

-Seeds are a type of food that is very beneficial for the body.
+Seeds are a very beneficial food for the body.
 This is particularly the case for chia seeds and flax seeds, which are rich in calcium.
-For example, chia seeds contain 67 mg of calcium per spoonful (15ml).
-They are also rich in good fats (omega 3), proteins and fiber.
+Chia seeds, for example, contain 67 mg of calcium per spoonful (15 ml).
+They are also rich in healthy fats (omega 3), protein, and fiber.